aburke1605/battery-portal/README.md

 ## UI Frontend

-The frontend is built with TypeScript, React, Tailwind CSS, and TailAdmin (free React version).
+The frontend is built with TypeScript, React, Tailwind CSS, and TailAdmin (free React version `https://tailadmin.com/`).
 It includes all UI pages for:
 - Admin web application
 - ESP32 device interface
 - Project instruction home page